Eric Haase Player Props: Tigers vs. Mariners

 Eric Haase At The Plate

-- Haase is batting .206 with seven doubles, a triple, three home runs and 14 walks.
+- Haase has seven doubles, a triple, three home runs and 14 walks while batting .206.

-- In 47.8% of his 67 games this season, Haase has picked up at least one hit.
-He's also had nine multi-hit games.
+- Haase has picked up a hit in 32 of 67 games this season, with multiple hits nine times.

-- In 19.4% of his games this year, Haase has had at least one RBI.
-He's picked up more than one in 7.5% and driven in three or more of his team's runs in two contests.
+- Haase has had at least one RBI in 19.4% of his games this season (13 of 67), with more than one RBI five times (7.5%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.